 For an ultra luxurious proposal, the Sky Garden takes some beating.
 This spectacular indoor garden is offering an exclusive package including a helicopter tour of London, limo to the Sky Garden and dinner in a private dining room rustled up by Head Chef Zac Whittle.
 With prices starting at £8000 it’s not for the faint hearted though there are more reasonable alternatives in the shape of dinner at one of the Sky Garden’s two restaurants.

 3 – The Shard

-For more high rise views, at almost twice the height of other city vantage points, The Shard is a great place to take your Valentine.
+For more high rise views, at almost twice the height of other city vantage points, The Shard is a great place for a romantic London proposal.
 You can either book regular visitor tickets or opt for their private proposal service.
 They can arrange everything from candles, champagne, petals and a personalised photo shoot to your very own personalised flash mob!

 4 – The Whispering Gallery at St Paul’s Cathedral

 Whilst St Paul’s Cathedral itself is impressive enough, the Whispering Gallery is a perfect spot for shy suitors to propose…as they can whisper and still be heard clearly by their date!
 It’s all due to the unique acoustics of the gallery which carries the sound in waves.
 If your proposal gets the desired response and you feel like clapping afterwards, you’ll notice that each clap produces four echoes!

 Considered by many to be the best view over London, Primrose Hill stands 78 metres high in North London.
 A popular picnic spot in Summer, it’s still a great place for a Valentine’s day proposal as once you have proposed, you can go and warm up in one of the many cafés on the glamorous high street or stroll down to nearby London Zoo.